Autumn in the Garden

 6. Each member must attend at least one meeting per year.

-7. Each member must contribute 6 hours of communal garden work by attending three of the 4-9 Work Parties a year.
-A member who is unable to fulfill their work requirements at the scheduled work parties can arrange with the Garden Coordinator Team to fulfill their 6 hours.
+7. Each member must contribute 6 hours* of communal garden work by attending two of the 3-4 Work Parties a year.
+A member who is unable to fulfill their work requirements at the scheduled work parties can arrange with the Garden Leadership Team to fulfill their 6 hours.
 Each member is responsible to sign in with the Work Party Coordinator or Attendance Recorder in order for their work hours to be officially recognized.

 8. Members who fail to fulfill their meeting or work requirements will be placed on probation for the following season.
 This status will be noted on their membership form at the beginning of the season.
 Any member who is on probation and does not fulfill their meeting and work requirements will lose their membership rights and will not be asked to return.